-Our ESG Working Group has engaged a third-party sustainability specialist to help us further our ESG program and understand how climate change impacts our business.
-The risks identified throughout this process are transitional risks related to supply chain disruption and physical risks associated with natural disasters.
-We have also identified opportunities relating to lower-emission energy sources and more efficient use of resources throughout the manufacturing and distribution process.
-Both areas provide the chance to lessen the Company's impact on the environment while improving operational efficiency and lessening the reliance on and cost of energy used in operations.
+We have taken steps to align our ESG reporting to the Task Force on Climate-Related Financial Disclosures recommendations on climate-related disclosures.
+Key risks identified throughout this process include transitional risks related to supply chain disruption and physical risks associated with natural disasters.
+We also identified opportunities relating to lower-emission energy sources and more efficient use of resources throughout the manufacturing and distribution process.
+Both areas provide the chance to reduce the Company's impact on the environment while improving operational efficiency and lessening the reliance on and cost of energy used in operations.

 In 2020, we announced our commitment to achieving carbon neutrality in our global operations by 2040.
-Our aim is to reduce or offset 100% of Scope 1 and 2 greenhouse gas emissions from our wholly owned manufacturing, retail, and logistics operations by 2040.
-We achieved emissions reductions in our global footprint in 2021 and 2022 by focusing on energy conservation, renewable energy, fleet fuel efficiency, and pursuing environmental credits.
-In 2023, we also substantially aligned our sustainability reporting to the Task Force on Climate-Related Financial Disclosures ("TCFD") framework.
-We expect to broaden and deepen our TCFD alignment and disclosure over time as our climate-related initiatives continue to grow and evolve.
+Our objective is to reduce or offset 100% of our Scope 1 and 2 greenhouse gas emissions from our wholly owned manufacturing, retail, and logistics operations by 2040.
+We made progress toward this goal in 2021, 2022 and 2023 by focusing on energy conservation, renewable energy, and fleet fuel efficiency.
+Please see our latest Corporate Social Values report for more information at http://investor.tempursealy.com.